Healthy Capital District Initiative

 How does Healthy Capital District Initiative spend its money?

 Healthy Capital District Initiative directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Healthy Capital District Initiative tax-deductible?